Central Weekend: Similar programmes

 Due to the programme's popularity in the Midlands, similar shows were aired in other regions.
-For example, Granada aired a show called Up Front, while Tyne Tees had Late and Live, both of which used the same format.
-A national version of Central Weekend was also shown throughout the ITV Network for a time during the 1990s.
-Thursday Night Live went out in a similar late night slot on a Thursday evening, and featured much the same kind of debate as Central Weekend.
-It was also presented by Nicky Campbell.
+For example, Granada aired a show called Up Front, while Tyne Tees had Late and Live.
+Carlton Television's Thursday Night Live went out in a similar slot on Thursday evenings; it was also presented by Nicky Campbell.
+All three featured much the same kind of debate as Central Weekend.